-A personal statement can be a key part of your college application, and you can really make yours shine by following a few tips.
+A personal statement can be a key part of your college application.
+Learn how to make yours shine by following a few tips.

 Provide an interesting statistic.